brantgeddes/CS372/README.md

 This will pull from the repository and place the project into the folder.
 Now all files can be viewed and modified.

+### Ignoring files in GIT ###

+If you have files that you do not want uploaded to the repository, for example files that contain password information or any shell scripts, you can add them to the exclude file located in .git/info/exclude

+This is the contents of my exlude file:

+*.sh
+routes/tokens.php

+Add any files or file extensions that you don't want pushed to this repository

 ### SQL Table Setup ###

 List of SQL commands to setup project tables:

 CREATE TABLE Users (id INT AUTO_INCREMENT, email VARCHAR(30), password VARCHAR(100), username VARCHAR(30), PRIMARY KEY(id));

+### tokens.php ###

+This file is included in includes.php, and contains my database information and other account information.
+Create your own and set it to:

+<?php

+  $DB_USERNAME = "geddes2b";
+  $DB_PASSWORD = "medley";
+  $DB_NAME = "geddes2b";

+?>

 ### Contribution guidelines ###